 A couple can enjoy quite a good lifestyle for €2,500 a month.
 The biggest spend is rent, of course.
 Budget in €100-150 on utilities each month, which means that living in Porto can be done on a shoestring budget in comparison to many other expat-favored cities.

 We mentioned that Porto is great to walk around, but if you decide you need more transport options, the Metro is likely your answer.
 Journeys start from €1,50, and monthly passes are from €30.

 There are also modern, cheap, and comfortable buses traveling around the city, although they are notorious for not always running on time!
 Watch out for the city’s old trams, funicular, and even cable cars, too—although these are mostly used by tourists.

 Healthcare in Porto

-Portuguese residents can access the Portuguese National Health Service—first registering for the social security system, and then for a medical numero do utente.
+Portuguese residents can access the Portuguese National Health Service—first by registering for the social security system and then for a medical numero do utente.
 The only fees are small administrative charges called taxas moderadoras.

 Living in Porto: the pros and cons